 - WHO dampness and mould guidelines Health literature review for dampness, microbial growth, and respiratory risk.

-State guides are built from state statutes, landlord-tenant agencies, attorney general or consumer-protection resources, health departments, court or legal-aid resources, and state licensing boards where mold-related licensing or remediation rules exist.
+State guides are built from current statutes, landlord-tenant agencies, attorney general or consumer-protection resources, health departments, court materials, legal-aid resources, and state licensing boards where mold-related licensing or remediation rules exist.

-City pages add official city or county resources when available, such as code enforcement, housing, building, rental registration, or public health pages.
+City pages add official city or county resources when available, such as code enforcement, housing, building, rental registration, stormwater, emergency management, historic preservation, or public health pages.
 Those local resources supplement state law; they do not replace it.

 Climate, Housing, and Risk Data

-- NOAA NCEI US Climate Normals City climate indicators and station links for temperature, precipitation, and related climate context.
+- NOAA NCEI US Climate Normals Station-linked temperature, precipitation, and climate context based on long-term normals.

 - US Census ACS 5-year data Housing-age data, including median year built where available.